m4k2/HeroCTF-V5-WU-Foundry/README.md

 Flag : *Hero{S4m3_aS_USU4L_bUT_S3eN_IRL??!}*

-## A little stop here top explain important informations for futher challenges
+## A Brief Pause to Clarify Crucial Details for Upcoming Challenges

-The 3 next challenge are DEXs working like uniswap.
-Here are valuable things to learn of uniswap work : [whiteboard crypto video](https://www.youtube.com/watch?v=dVJzcFDo498&list=PLHx4UicbtUoYvCvRouZ4XbaDpE7cbCCqo&ab_channel=WhiteboardCrypto) and [official docs](https://docs.uniswap.org/contracts/v2/concepts/core-concepts/pools).
-All of these challenges are about an erc20 vulnerable smart contract, we will use these vulnerability to get arbitrary amount of these erc20 and thus, hacking a liquidity Pool with our token erc20 and another erc20 : WMEL.
-To goal of these futher challenges are to empty the pool of WMEL token.
-Initialy there are 20 WMEL and X erc20 vulnerable token, we need to lower the liquidity of WMEL under 0.5 WMEL.
+The subsequent three challenges focus on Decentralized Exchanges (DEXs) that operate similar to Uniswap.
+Here are some vital resources to understand Uniswap's functioning: [Whiteboard Crypto video](https://www.youtube.com/watch?v=dVJzcFDo498&list=PLHx4UicbtUoYvCvRouZ4XbaDpE7cbCCqo&ab_channel=WhiteboardCrypto) and [official documentation](https://docs.uniswap.org/contracts/v2/concepts/core-concepts/pools).
+All of these exercises center around a vulnerable ERC20 smart contract.
+We'll exploit these vulnerabilities to acquire an arbitrary amount of these ERC20 tokens, thereby hacking into a liquidity pool containing our ERC20 token and another ERC20 token: WMEL.

+The aim of these forthcoming challenges is to drain the pool of WMEL tokens.
+Initially, the pool contains 20 WMEL tokens and an indeterminate quantity of vulnerable ERC20 tokens.
+Our task is to reduce the liquidity of WMEL to less than 0.5 WMEL.

 ## Challenge 02 : Dive into real life stuff